Eri8283/Docker-Compose---Multi-Container-Python-Messaging-system/README.md

 There are two tasks.
 See the relevant directories in this directory:

-- Task 1 is worth 30 marks.
+- Task 1 is worth 40 marks.
-- Task 2 is worth either 30 or 70 marks (depending upon the approach you take).
+- Task 2 is worth 60 marks (depending upon the approach you take).

 When you are done, commit your work and push it back to your own project on GitLab.